speedyjeff/gemsofwar/gemsofwar.engine.ai/readme.md

 ## Gems of War Machine Learning Models

-There are a number of phases to achieve being able to translate a picture of the Gems of War board into the correct gem types.
+There are several phases to achieve being able to translate a picture of the Gems of War board into the correct gem types.

 ### Finding the board of gems